thabbott/PRACTES_HPC/README.md

 There are many scientific applications for which even the fastest single-processor programs aren't fast enough.
 In these cases, we can turn to parallel programs that share the work of a computation among multiple processors.

-We're going to organize our discussion of parallel computing around a model that simulates the shallow water equations.
+We're going to organize our discussion of parallel computing around a model (written in C) that simulates the shallow water equations.
 The model initializes itself by reading an image and using it to create ripples on the water surface.
 The ripples quickly disperse into a field of waves (left two images) and, on much longer timescales, the fluid itself is rearranged (right two images, with the GIF accelerated 100x).

 <img src="shallow_water/loon_h.png" width=24%></img>
 <img src="shallow_water/loon_h.gif" width=24%></img>